Today, you’re going to discover top emotional intelligence activities to help improve low emotional intelligence.

 When you face your emotions instead of denying them, it becomes easier for you to be yourself and easier for people to understand where you are coming from.

-Empathy is about trying to understand other people’s feelings and point of views by putting yourself in their shoes.
+Empathy is about trying to understand other people’s feelings and points of view by putting yourself in their shoes.

 Empathy is also about being able to communicate this understanding to them more effectively.